In the classroom

 The entire Elementary student body comes together in a school choir that performs for the rest of the school, family, and friends, at winter and year-end shows, as well as at special performances during the year.
 In addition, our Elementary choir participates in the recently created “Choralies” festival, which brings together more than 100 students from across New York City’s other French-American schools.
 Each school has an opportunity to perform two songs—one in English, and one in French, of course—and then all their voices are joined in a combined, all-school presentation at the end of the Festival.

 To provide students with further opportunities to explore their creative interests, The École offers a wide range of Art & Music activities through our After School program.
-These range from Dance and Theatre for our younger students to Book and Radio Clubs for our Middle Schoolers, as well as private lessons for bass, drums, guitar, piano, and ukulele.
+These range from Dance and Theatre for our younger students to Book Club and The École Radio for our Middle Schoolers, as well as private lessons for bass, drums, guitar, piano, and ukulele.